shimrite/CompressionArtifactReductionCNN/README.md

 1. Divided the data into train-validation-test sets

+- 1.1 - Split data to train-validation-test sets (70-20-10)
-		1.1.
-Loading the train and validation sets into tfrecords in patches of 32x32 (allowing kernels of 9x9 later in the net, adding local environment to the learn, 'Q' matrix of jpg compression is 8x8..)
+- 1.2 - Loading the train and validation sets into tfrecords in patches of 32x32 (allowing kernels of 9x9 later in the net, adding local environment to the learn, 'Q' matrix of jpg compression is 8x8..)
-		1.2.
-Train and Validation sets loaded into two Datasets ('map' function reads from the tfrecords).
+- 1.3 - Tset set is copied to "test" folder.

 2. Train CNN model:
+The model is trained on the train images and validated every 10 batches on the val images.
+Model Layers:

   - layer 1 - conv&relu, 9x9 kernel, 64 features (map 32x32 image into 32x32x64 features)
   - layer 2 - conv&relu, 7x7 kernel, 32 features (map 32x32x64 features into 32x32x32 features)
   - layer 3 - conv&relu, 1x1 kernel, 16 features (map 32x32x32 features into 32x32x16 features)